Management and Governance Structure

-The members of the Audit Committee and the Corporate Audit Division, as well as auditors of the subsidiaries in Japan, where participants share related information and strengthen coordination of audit activities across the Group.
+The members of the Audit Committee and the Corporate Audit Division, as well as auditors of the subsidiaries in Japan, share related information and strengthen coordination of audit activities across the Group.
 With the aim of ensuring effective audits, the same parties hold regular meetings with the accounting auditors, review auditing systems and policies, and examine whether or not the accounting auditors can fulfill their tasks properly.

 The Audit Committee is comprised of five directors (who do not hold positions as executive officers), three of whom are outside directors.
 The chairperson of the Audit Committee is selected from among the outside directors.
 To ensure effective operation of the committee, it has established its own office (Audit Committee Office) with staff members who are independent of any sections committed to actual business operations.
 The Audit Committee members evaluate the legality and validity of the management decisions made by directors and executive officers, monitor and validate internal control systems, and assess the adequacy of the accounting auditors.
 In principle, a committee meeting is held before the meeting of the Board of Directors, so that the committee members can present their opinions to the meeting of the Board of Directors, if deemed appropriate.

 The Corporate Audit Division of Konica Minolta Inc., which directly reports to the president and CEO, is responsible for the Group-wide internal audit and performs internal audits of Konica Minolta and its subsidiaries, as well as major overseas affiliated companies.
 Using the risk approach, the division evaluates these companies in terms of the reliability of their financial statements, efficiency, and validity of their businesses and the level of their legal compliance.
-The division also conducts follow-up audits in which it examines improvement measures taken by respective companies in response to suggestions provided by the internal auditors.
+The division also conducts follow-up audits in which it examines improvement measures taken by respective companies in response to suggestions provided by internal auditors.

 In addition, major subsidiaries have their own internal audit divisions which work closely with the Corporate Audit Division of Konica Minolta Inc., and enhance the internal audit function of the entire Group.